Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: Motivation

-As an outcome of this fruitful collaboration, the cTuning foundation and cKnowledge.org have developed the technology-agnostic CM workflow for MLPerf~\cite{cm4mlperf} and organized the 1st open challenge to benchmark commodity software and hardware using MLPerf and CM.
-This challenge enabled the 1st mass-scale community submission of 12217 inference benchmark v3.1 results out of total 13351 results from 20+ AI companies (including 90\% of all power results) across diverse servers, embedded devices and cloud instances with processors and accelerators from Nvidia, Qualcomm, Intel, AMD, Amazon, Broadcom and other vendors~\cite{democratize_mlperf_v3_1,new_cm_workflow_for_mlperf_4_0} thanks to our great volunteers~\cite{cm_volunteers}.
+I also collaborated with Arjun Suresh to develop a modular and technology-agnostic CM workflow for running MLPerf inference benchmarks~\cite{cm4mlperf} and organized the first open challenge to benchmark commodity software and hardware for AI using MLPerf and CM.
+This challenge showcased the power of Collective Mind by enabling the first large-scale community submission of 12,217 inference benchmark v3.1 results, representing over 90\% of all power measurements, out of a total of 13,351 results contributed by 20+ AI companies.
+These submissions spanned diverse servers, embedded devices, and cloud instances featuring processors and accelerators from vendors such as Nvidia, Qualcomm, Intel, AMD, Amazon, Broadcom, and others~\cite{democratize_mlperf_v3_1,new_cm_workflow_for_mlperf_4_0}, made possible through the efforts of our dedicated volunteers~\cite{cm_volunteers}.

-I hope that the Collective Mind automation, virtualization and reproducibility approach together with the \href{https://access.cKnowledge.org/playground}{Collective Knowledge Playground} and MLPerf will help to democratize AI research, development and education, reduce the cost of building, running and optimizing AI and make AI accessible to everyone.
+I hope that my Collective Mind technology, in combination with the \href{https://access.cKnowledge.org/playground}{Collective Knowledge Playground} and MLPerf, will help democratize AI research, development, and education, reduce the costs associated with building, running, and optimizing AI, and make AI accessible to everyone.

-The cTuning foundation (a founding member of MLCommons~\cite{mlcommons_launches}) and cKnowledge.org continue collaborating with the Autonomous Vehicle Computing Consortium (AVCC)~\cite{cm_avcc_mlperf,cm4abtf}, the Healthcare industry~\cite{6e86adf711484875971b8586a02af1b7}, ACM/IEEE conferences~\cite{ae_micro23_cm_report,cm4research}, the Student Cluster Competition at the SuperComputing conference~\cite{cm4scc23} and MLCommons to help researchers, engineers and students reuse, test and extend automation recipes (CM scripts aka ResearchOps) for MLOps, DevOps, and MLPerf and let them focus on innovation and optimizations instead of re-inventing their own automations, containers and READMEs and then drowning in adapting them to rapidly evolving models, software and hardware.
+I continue collaborating with MLCommons~\cite{mlcommons_launches,cm_avcc_mlperf,cm4abtf,6e86adf711484875971b8586a02af1b7}, ACM/IEEE conferences~\cite{ae_micro23_cm_report,cm4research}, the Student Cluster Competition at the SuperComputing conference~\cite{cm4scc23}, and the wider community to support students, researchers, and engineers.
+My aim is to enable them to encode their knowledge and expertise into CM automation recipes and artifacts, empowering them to focus on innovation and optimization while seamlessly adapting to the rapid evolution of models, software, and hardware.

-My current goal is to automate, virtualize and simplify software/hardware co-design of AI systems to make them a commodity automatically produced from the most suitable open-source and proprietary components from different vendors based on user demand, requirements and constraints such as cost, latency, throughput, accuracy, energy, size and other important characteristics.
+One of my current objectives is to automate, virtualize, and streamline the software/hardware co-design of complex AI and ML systems, transforming them into a commodity that can be automatically assembled from the most suitable open-source and proprietary components from diverse vendors.
+Such process should be guided by user demands, requirements, and constraints such as cost, latency, throughput, accuracy, energy efficiency, size, and other key factors.